service-design-tools/sdt-website/_tutorials/how-to-find-new-exciting-opportunities-test.md

       hypothesis into key assumptions and initial concepts to be verified during the research.
     tips: >-
-      Techniques like _what if_ provocations or _how might we_ statements may
+      Techniques like _what if_ provocations or _how might_ we statements may
       help come up with hypothesis to work on.
-    title: Imagine brand new horizons
+    title: Explore brand new horizons
-    tool: Diary Study
+    tool: Hypothesis Generation
   - description: >-
       Plan a field study to discover more about your target audience and challenge, validate or refine the initial hypothesis.
 Building a plan help